goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - How did the screen change when a mouse is moved?

   - An event handler
-  - Event handlers are used to detext user interaction and respond to it.
+  - Event handlers are used to detect user interaction and respond to it.

 - Why did we add two libraries (React and ReactDOM)?